joeyhage/homebridge-spotify-speaker/README.md

 ## Spotify Setup

 To use this plugin you must provide some authentication information to Spotify and those steps has to be done manually.
+Note that Spotify Premium is required in order to use the Connect API.

 1. Create a Spotify application in the developer's dashboard